The Path Of A Purposeful Performer (Part II)

 I wore a tailored Zara suit and a skinny tie to my interview, and apparently made an impression.

 I later learned that it was more than the sharp dressing that got their attention.
-The mixture of my New York City experience managing high-caliber accounts and my exuberant nerdiness around explaining the tech powering my small business clients at ReachLocal got the CEO, Tom, excited about taking me under his wings.
+The mixture of my New York City experience managing high-caliber accounts and my exuberant nerdiness around explaining the tech powering my small business clients at ReachLocal got the CEO, Tom, excited about taking me under his wing.

 Tom had made a name for himself in Hawaii after selling copiers and moving over to help Roy Yamaguchi figure out his IT headaches with his first restaurant.
 Tom went from helping Roy figure out his BlackBerry to using technology to improve operations.